zarusz/SlimMessageBus/docs/intro.md

 ## Configuration

 The configuration starts with `MessageBusBuilder`, which allows to configure couple of elements:

-* The bus transport provider (Apache Kafka, Azure Service Bus, ...).
+* The bus transport provider (Apache Kafka, Azure Service Bus, Memory).
 * The serialization provider.
 * The dependency injecion provider.
 * Declaration of messages produced and consumed along with topic/queue names.